Admissions and Financial Assistance

 - successfully complete an audition/interview before a faculty committee and

 - meet the general admissions standards for the University as outlined in the University Catalog.
-Although a live audition is preferred, a recording may be submitted.
+Although a live audition of prepared repertoire is preferred, a recording of such may be submitted.
+A live, synchronous skills test or interview is also required in person or via electronic means.
 The purpose of the audition/interview is to determine the applicant’s potential for successful completion of a degree program in music.

 Transfer Students: Transfer students must successfully complete an audition/interview before a faculty committee and meet the general admissions standards for the University as outlined in the University Catalog.
 Credits transferred from other colleges and universities are reviewed and assigned by the Dean of the School of Music and the University Registrar’s office.
 Transfer students’ applied music levels are verified by the audition committee, and these students must take diagnostic examinations in music theory, aural skills and keyboard.
 Transfer credits in these areas are then determined after completion of the tests.

 Once the prospective student has applied to and been accepted by Stetson University and has thereafter completed an audition, the Admissions Office or the Music Recruiter will communicate the admissions decision and begin the work of determining financial aid packages.